MohamedYasser9/pelcro-ai/README.md

 - New chat creation and deletion functionality
 - Custom styling with Tailwind CSS
 - Routing with React Router for single-page application experience
+- Message formatting and styling
+- Error handling for AI response generation
+- Mobile-friendly sidebar toggle
+- Chat grouping by date
+- Automatic chat creation on first load
+- Response review option with like/dislike functionality

 ## Technologies Used